murrayrodney/Visual-Inference/reports/proposal.md

 <p style="text-indent: 40px;">
     Data for this project was collected in an experiment of 52 subjects enrolled in psychology 100 at CSU.
 Subjects were shown an image of dots via an online survey (see figure one) and asked to select the quadrant where the centroid of the dots was located (see figure two); i.e., where is the middle of the dots?
-Each image was show to the subject for less than a second before the screen would change.
-Asking the subject to select the quadrant the centroid of the dots was in.
+Each image was shown for less than one second and the subject was asked to select which quadrant the centroid of the dots was in.
 The subjects' response was recorded along with metadata about the image.
 Each subject was randomly shown 200 images from a pool of 400 images.
 For each image there were 90 dots total with 30 red dots, 30 big dots, and 30 dots with black outlines.
 </p>

-The data were recorded in a CSV file with the following columns:

-- `currImage`: the image ID (factor: 1-400)
-- `subjID`: the subject ID (factor: 1-52)
-- `resp`: subject response quadrant (factor: A, B, C, D)
-- `corrQuad`: the correct quadrant (factor: A, B, C, D)
-- `distToMiddle`: the distance from the centroid to the center of the screen (numeric)
-- `meanSD`: the standard deviation of all the dots (numeric)
-- `isColSame`: whether the quadrant for the mean of the red dots is the same quadrant as the mean of all the dots (boolean: 0, 1)
-- `isSizeSame`: whether the quadrant for the mean of the big dots is the same quadrant as the mean of all the dots (boolean: 0, 1)
-- `isPulseSame`: whether the quadrant for the mean of the dots with black outlines is the same quadrant as the mean of all the dots (boolean: 0, 1)
-- `howManyCorr`: how many of the special groups (red, big, black outlines) have their mean in the same quadrant as the quadrant for the full group of dots (factor: 0-3)

 ![Figure 1: Experiment Visual Stimulus](../references/figures/image_dots_example.png "Figure 3: Experiment Visual Stimulus")